To-Fujita/Babylon.js_3D_Graphics/README.md

 ## Description
 This document describes how to create the 3D graphics, the maze game and some pazzle games by using Babylon.js for beginners.
 ## Demo
-I will show you same samples to create 3D graphics on step by step.
+I will show you same samples to create 3D graphics and pazzle games on step by step.
 These demonstrations are confirmed by Microsoft Edge (Ver.
 11.0.17763.379), Firefox (Ver.
 65.0.2/64 bit) and Google Chrome (Ver.
 73.0.3683.86/64 bit) under the condition of Windows 10.
-However, some parts of samples are not working well at some Android devices and at iOS devices.
+However, some parts of samples are not working well at the Android devices and at the iOS devices.
 [index.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/index.html) : Menu for Demo of 3D graphics
 [index_Maze](https://to-fujita.github.io/Babylon.js_3D_Graphics/index_Maze.html) : Menu for how to create a maze game
-[index Pazzle Game](https://to-fujita.github.io/Babylon.js_3D_Graphics/index_Pazzle.html) : Menu for how to create a Pazzle Game
+[index Pazzle Game](https://to-fujita.github.io/Babylon.js_3D_Graphics/index_Pazzle.html) : Menu for how to create some Pazzle Games
  **Note: These indexes are not working in Safari.**

 At the above GITHUB, the files and the folders are as follows: